kontainapp/guide/getting_started/install.md

 This installs the necessary files in your /opt/kontain directory and configures the Kontain runtime (/opt/bin/km) for docker or podman.
 It also executes a smoke test of the unikernel virtual machine.

 +++ on Minikube or Managed or Regular Kubernetes
-##### Optional: Installing Minikube
+#### Optional: Appendix contains instructions for launching various versions of Kubernetes
+As a convenience, we have provided convenient for installing or running various versions of Kubernetes for testing Kontain.

-As a convenience for testing Kontain on a desktop version of Kubernetes, you can use Minikube in Docker [view instructions here](/appendix/minikube/) before continuing.
+For example, on a **desktop version of Kubernetes**, you can use Minikube with Docker Desktop [view instructions here](/appendix/minikube/).

+For launching a **managed cluster in Azure AKS**, the instrutions are [here](/appendix/azure_aks.md)

+For simulating an **edge cluster with k3s using Vagrant**, the instrutions are [here](/appendix/k3s.md)

-##### Check for pre-requisites on Kubernetes Worker Nodes
+#### Check for pre-requisites on Kubernetes Worker Nodes
 You will need to verify pre-requisites on Kubernetes Nodes.
 This applies for both Managed Kubernetes and Regular Kubernetes nodes.

 ```shell